 Although the hike is not technical, it is surprisingly steep.

-You climb about 1,000 feet in elevation over 1 1/2 miles.
+You climb about 1,000 feet in elevation over 1 1/2 miles!

 The trail crosses back and forth over the creek on footbridges.
 Which gives the kids the chance to throw rocks in the creek.

-In the winter the trail becomes snow covered and the bridges are covered up to the railings.
+In the winter the trail becomes snow-covered and the bridges are covered up to the railings.
 Giving you a feeling of a real winter wonderland.

-In the end, just before reaching the lake, you have to climb stairs that are carved into the rocks.
+After a mile, just before reaching the lake, you have to climb stairs that are carved into the rocks.

 There is an old metal railing to hold onto, but not much more.

-We hiked the trail in snow boots but crampons or even Yax tracks would have come in handy at this point.
+We hiked the trail in snow boots in the winter but crampons or even Yax tracks would have come in handy at this point.

 Once you make it past the stairs you arrive at Hanging Lake and the Bridal Veil Falls.
 As you walk up the last of the stairs, the sun appears from under the

 A boardwalk has been constructed around the lake to protect the shoreline.
 You can walk around the small lake on the platform and sit at the benches to relax.